 1. Some nutrients help others be absorbed

 Iron helps our children with their growth, learning and behaviour.
-Simply by taking in a form of Vitamin C (think oatmeal and strawberries, dark leafy greens and tomato) when we eat iron will aid in the absorption of this valuable mineral.
+Simply by consuming another form of Vitamin C (think oatmeal and strawberries, dark leafy greens and tomato) when we eat iron-rich foods, this will aid the absorption of this valuable mineral.
 By spending a few minutes in the sun each day (as most kids in Australia do) helps in the absorption of calcium.
-Fat soluble vitamins like K (leafy greens) should be eaten along with foods rich in good fats (e.g. fish).
+Fat-soluble vitamins like K (leafy greens) should be eaten along with foods rich in good fats (e.g. fish).

 2. Don’t overdo certain nutrients in vain